craftgear/civitai_prompt_scraper/README.md

 ## 🌟Special Thanks

-This userscript is heavily inspired by [tehrobber/civitai-one-click-dl](https://github.com/tehrobber/civitai-one-click-dl).
+This userscript is inspired by [tehrobber/civitai-one-click-dl](https://github.com/tehrobber/civitai-one-click-dl).